The commutator of the Cauchy--Szeg\H{o} Projection for domains in $\mathbb C^n$ with minimal smoothness: weighted regularity: Introduction

-$\bullet$ In the statement of Theorem \ref{cauchy2} we assume that the symbol $b$ is in $L^2(bD, \Ot)$ because the latter is the natural function space where the Cauchy--Szeg\H o projection $\SopO$ is defined.
-However such an assumption is not restrictive because $D$ is bounded and of class $C^2$, and $A_p$-measures for such domains are absolutely continuous with respect to the Leray Levi-like measures, hence $\Op(bD)<\infty $ for any such measure, and for any $1<p<\infty$.
+$\bullet$ In the statement of Theorem \ref{cauchy2} we assume that the symbol $b$ is in $L^2(bD, \Ot)$ rather than the larger class $L^1(bD, \Ot)$, because the former is the natural (i.e. maximal) function space where the Cauchy--Szeg\H o projection $\SopO$ is defined.
+The requirement that $b$ is in $L^2(bD, \Ot)$ is not restrictive because $D$ is bounded and of class $C^2$, and $A_p$-measures for such domains are absolutely continuous with respect to the Leray Levi-like measures, hence $\Op(bD)<\infty $ for any such measure for any $1<p<\infty$.
 It follows that ${\rm BMO}(bD,\sigma)\subset L^2(bD, \Ot)$ {for any $\Ot\in A_2(bD)$}, see \eqref{E:incl}.
 0.1in

 $\bullet$ The space {${\rm BMOA}(bD,\sigma)$ (resp. ${\rm VMOA}(bD,\sigma)$)} is the proper subspace of ${\rm BMO}(bD,\sigma)$ (resp. ${\rm VMO}(bD,\sigma)$) obtained by changing the a-priori condition that $b\in L^1(bD, \sigma)$ with the stricter requirement that $b$ is in the holomorphic Hardy space {$H^1(bD, \sigma)$, see \cite{Po}; by the above argument{\footnote{Indeed, if $f\in {\rm BMOA}(bD,\sigma)$ then $f\in L^2(bD, \sigma)$ by the above argument.
 Hence $f\in H^1(bD, \sigma)\cap L^2(bD, \sigma)$ and this implies that $f\in H^2(bD, \sigma)$, see \cite[Corollary 2]{LS2016}.}}, ${\rm BMOA}(bD,\sigma)\subset H^2(bD, \Ot)$ for any $\Ot\in A_2(bD)$}.
 Changing the a-priori condition that $b\in L^2(bD, \Ot)$ to $b\in H^2(bD, \Ot)$ in Theorem \ref{cauchy2} produces new statements that are true for $b\in {\rm BMOA}(bD, \sigma)$ (resp. $b\in {\rm VMOA}(bD, \sigma)$), with the same proof.
 0.1in